Clinical Laboratory Improvement Amendments: Newborn screening card retention & utilization

-The CDC Good laboratory practice guidelines for newborn screening recommends that "laboratory specimen retention procedures should be consistent with patient decisions."
+The CDC Good laboratory practice guidelines for newborn screening recommend that "laboratory specimen retention procedures should be consistent with patient decisions."
 Researchers have described the NBS samples as a gold mine representing a patient population that would otherwise be impossible to get.
 The American Civil Liberties Union (ACLU), Council for Responsible Genetics(CRG), and the International Association of Privacy Professionals(IAPP) oppose the long term storage of identifiable NBS blood spots.

-In 2009, the Texas NBS program had to destroy millions of stored blood spots that were stored for decades without consent.
+In 2009, the Texas NBS program had to destroy millions of stored blood spots that had been stored for decades without consent.
 In Michigan, a 2022 lawsuit found that the NBS program long term storage and sales to third-parties was found to violate state statues noting how "post-testing conduct is not necessary to effectuate that interest because 'the health of the child is no longer at stake.'"
 In New Jersey, the Institute for Justice filed a class-action lawsuit in 2022 under the 4th amendment seeking to limit the retention period of NBS cards after they were found to be used in warrantless law enforcement investigations without consent.

 History

 The origins of CLIA can be traced back to the late 1960s, when cytology laboratories faced issues due to overworked personnel and a high incidence of errors in reading PAP smears.
 In response to these concerns, the Clinical Laboratory Improvement Amendment was introduced in 1967, which laid down the first set of regulations for laboratory standards, focusing mainly on independent and hospital laboratories.

-The Clinical Laboratory Improvement Act of 1988 (CLIA 88) was passed in the USA subsequent to the publication of an article in November 1987 in The Wall Street Journal entitled "Lax Laboratories: The Pap Test Misses Much Cervical Cancer Through Labs Errors", which alerted the public to the fact that a pap smear may be falsely negative.
-The article implied that false negative tests resulted largely from the carelessness of doctors.
-Subsequent to this, claims involving pap smears showed an alarming growth.
+The Clinical Laboratory Improvement Act of 1988 (CLIA 88) was passed in the USA after the publication of an article in November 1987 in The Wall Street Journal entitled "Lax Laboratories: The Pap Test Misses Much Cervical Cancer Through Labs Errors", which alerted the public to the fact that a pap smear may be falsely negative.
+The article implied that false negative tests were largely due to carelessness among doctors.
+After this, claims involving pap smears showed an alarming growth.
 The Act aimed at a comprehensive regulation of gynecologic cytology laboratories.